Mir Haji Muhammad Hayat Khan Talpur

 Mir Haji Muhammad Hayat Khan Talpur (13 April 1937 – 7 September 2020) was a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 13 April 1937 in Digri.

 He had a Bachelor of Arts degree from University of Sindh.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-66 MIRPUR KHAS-III in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-66 MIRPUR KHAS-III in the 2013 Pakistani general election.